 Is Megyn Kelly the new Lauer?

-“It was all about replacing Matt Lauer in a couple of years,” an insider told Vanity Fair.
+“It was all about replacing Matt Lauer in a couple of years,” an insider told Vanity Fair before Lauer’s firing.
 “They want to protect the Today show and they will build the Today show around her.”
 So far though, Kelly’s performance makes her even less likable than Lauer.

-“More than anything, [hiring Kelly] seemed to represent an act of faith in what high-profile talent, rather than mission or content, can accomplish: star power as business model,” that magazine posited.
+“More than anything, [hiring Kelly] seemed to represent an act of faith in what high-profile talent, rather than mission or content, can accomplish: star power as business model,” the magazine posited.

 Kelly appears to lean heavily on her co-anchors to keep her show afloat, Variety reported.
 According to Nielsen data, the show started down 12% in total viewers in week one.
 It slid 24% in week two, and fell 23% in week three, compared to the same time last fall.
 That represents a bad sign for Kelly.